The First Regional Conference on Cultural Property Protection

 Part I: Digitization, Management, and Sustainability of Heritage Collection

 - Session 1: Sustainable Collection Management Strategies.

-Presentation of case studies which aim to establish widespread adoption of common documentation methods, terminology, procedures, and platforms (open-source); also focus on issues of open access and data control.
+Presentation of case studies which aim to establish widespread adoption of common documentation methods, terminology, procedures, and platforms (open-source); also focuses on issues of open access and data control.

 - Session 2: Building, Managing, and Sustaining Documentary Digitization Efforts.

-Case studies and panel discussion of successful efforts to digitize and make accessible threatened manuscript, documentary, and photo collections- both public and private.
+Case studies and panel discussions of successful efforts to digitize and make accessible threatened manuscript, documentary, and photo collections- both public and private.

 Part II: Site Management and Security

 - Session 3: Innovative Approaches to Site Management and Administration.